 In 1885, our present church was built.
 The sanctuary has been remodeled several times since then.
 In 1971, an educational wing was added for Sunday school and Bible study.
 The additions and improvements through the years have added to the legacy left behind by the first men and women who established our congregation.

 Today we have more than 175 members of all ages.
-Throughout our one-hundred-fifty-three-year history, our congregation has started variousd ministries and missions in the Fox Valley area.
+Throughout our one-hundred-sixty-year history, our congregation has started various ministries and missions in the Fox Valley area.
 We continue to nurture the souls under our care and reach out to the community with the Gospel of Jesus Christ.

 "GOD PROVIDES SALVATION" (2011)